Contra Roosh V. on Evolution

 You can try reminding the Darwinian, if you like, that this theory of evolution is a proposition about all species of organisms, at all times and places; and that man is a species, that the last three centuries are times, and that advanced countries are places.

-Yes, it applies now, and its workings can be observed now, but not in the cartoonish way you seem to think about it.
+Yes, it applies now, and its workings can be observed now.
 People who do not have children do not pass on their genes.
 That is selection, and it is happening now.

 Darwinists will say that welfare, employment benefits, and even health care disturb natural selection and, if removed, we will see more of the evolutionary model of the strongest reproducing along with the fight for survival.
 This “veneer” idea is debunked below, but even if you were to take it as valid, multiple societies that contain billion of people currently have welfare, employment benefits, and health care, all developed from the will and efforts of the human animal, naturally and progressively.
 In other words, to make evolution true, we’d have to manually and artificially intervene and remove all the altruistic fruits and layers of our society that have independently come forth in all corners of the planet.
 Can you imagine a physicist insisting on blowing up an errant planet that doesn’t obey the laws of gravity to make sure his theories remain universally true?

-An intelligent Darwinist would not say that welfare, employment benefits, and health care “disturb natural selection”.
+An intelligent “Darwinist” would not say that welfare, employment benefits, and health care “disturb natural selection”.
 He would say that they change the selective pressures on humanity.
-They are part of the environment that shape human nature.
-We shape our environment, and our environment shapes us.
+Natural selection doesn’t stop if we change our environment.
+No matter how we change our environment, human nature will be shaped by the ability to reproduce in that environment.

-A “social Darwinist” does not want to end the welfare state because it contradicts his theory.
-He wants to end it because it is harmful and futile.
-A welfare state is not impossible to create; it is impossible to maintain in the long run (unless it is combined with eugenic social policies that make reproduction conditional on productivity and responsibility).
+The intelligent Darwinist does not oppose the welfare state because it contradicts his theory.
+He might oppose it, or want to reform it, because it is harmful and futile.
+A welfare state is not impossible to create.
+It is impossible to maintain in the long run, unless it is combined with eugenic population control.
+That is an important prediction of evolutionary theory.
+We could use our knowledge of evolution to make our civilization sustainable.
+Or, we could put on ideological blinders and march to our doom.

 The reproductive urge to make babies is barely an urge